jajavaa/sdev4/lab1/README.md

 Surface Class

-- .This class has 3 private member variables:
+-.This class has 3 private member variables:
-  - .name (String) – name of the surface
+  -. name (String) – name of the surface
   - .length (double) - length of the surface
   - .width (double) - width of the surface
 - .Constructor which initialises the 3 member variables using a parameter list